tonghuikang/codecomp/README.md

 > Collaborating with anyone else during any round of the contest, with the exception of the Qualification Round or Practice Session, is strictly prohibited and will result in your disqualification.
 This includes discussing or sharing the problem statements or solutions with others during the round.
 Participating with multiple accounts is also prohibited.
 If we believe that you have undermined the integrity of the contest, we reserve the right to disqualify you.
 Use your best judgment.
 If you have a question about whether something is allowed, or if you suspect another contestant of cheating, please contact us at codejam@google.com.

 This repository will only the updated at the end of the competition.

+**Recommended leetcode setup**

+This is for me to improve my leetcode efficiency.
+I am forgettful and usually lose track of details.

+Common mistakes in python - please refer to digital world.
+Setup - use VScode to track your variables.

+A good programmer does not repeat a mistake.